The-Backroom/Directory.Build.All/README.md

 # Directory.Build.All
-A set of .props and .targets files for my projects
+A set of .props and .targets files for The Backroom SDK